xarray-contrib/cf-xarray/doc/geometry.md

 For MultiPolygons with holes the CF notation is slightly ambiguous on which hole is associated with which polygon.
-This is problematic because shapely stores holes within the polygon object that they are associated with. `cf_xarray` assumes that the the shapes are interleaved such that the holes (interior rings) are associated with the exteriors (exterior rings) that immediately precede them.
+This is problematic because shapely stores holes within the polygon object that they are associated with. `cf_xarray` assumes that the shapes are interleaved such that the holes (interior rings) are associated with the exteriors (exterior rings) that immediately precede them.